Entrepreneurship Education Study Tour

 - Opportunities to talk with teachers and students

 - Premium version of LessonApp for free for a year

 - Certificate of participation

-Training methods: The program includes introductions by the instructors to the various themes mentioned above, and independent and collaborative activities.
-The training methods are widely used in the Finnish education system.
+Training methods: The program includes introductions by the expert trainers to the various themes mentioned above, and independent and collaborative activities.
 Particular attention will be paid to reflecting and expanding on the experiences the participants have during their visits to various educational institutions in region.
 Every study visit program is carefully evaluated.

 Trainers: Learning Scoop is a Finnish company working in the fields of education and training.
 The staff comprises experienced teachers and experts, who have received excellent feedback on their work.